-A mainstay of East Asian cuisine, soy sauce’s value as a flavor enhancer is hard to argue.
+As a mainstay of East Asian cuisine, the value of soy sauce as a flavor enhancer is hard to argue.

-Over the past few years, many soy sauce substitutes have entered the market.
+Over the past several years, many soy sauce substitutes have entered the market.

 Among these, Coconut Aminos is one of the most popular.